maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 3.md

 ![[Screenshot 2024-10-15 at 3.20.15 PM.png]]
 It smooths out in all directions equally.

+***Pillbox is rotationally symmetric, but not separable.
+And does model geometric out-of-focus blurring well.***

+Even though the function is normalized to 1, in the continuous domain, sampling and evaluating a discrete set of points corresponding to the filter will not produce an array that sums up to 1. → Need to normalize the filter.
 ## Gaussian Filter
 The **Gaussian** is a good general smoothing model.
 - For phenomena.